benmarwick/dockerfile-rstudio/README.md

 [![Circle CI](https://circleci.com/gh/benmarwick/dockerfile-rstudio.svg?style=shield&circle-token=:circle-token)](https://circleci.com/gh/benmarwick/dockerfile-rstudio)  [![Binder](http://mybinder.org/badge.svg)](http://beta.mybinder.org/v2/gh/benmarwick/dockerfile-rstudio/master?urlpath=rstudio)

 This is a proof-of-concept to deploy a Binder that exposes the RStudio UI instead of a Jupyter Notebook.
 It also installs several packages from the tidyverse.
+And it connects to a Continuous Integration service to automatically check the code.

 ## What have we got here?